-We know oil changes are important — thanks, Dad — so we strive to provide a fast, friendly experience that gets you back on the road, with out getting out of your car.
+We know oil changes are important — thanks, Dad — so we strive to provide a fast, friendly experience that gets you back on the road, without getting out of your car.
 While you're here, we will change your oil and filter, fill vital fluids, check your tire pressure and make your vehicle happy.
 Stay in your car while getting a quick drive through oil change today - we’re faster than you think!

 Our service is on your schedule.
 No need for an appointment.

 Pick your oil.
 Our technicians will show you your options.

 Sit back and relax in your car while we change your oil in just 10 minutes.

 Once done, review the service, pay, and off you go!